strontic/xcyclopedia/README.md

 ## What data points are available?

 * Runtime data (Standard Out, Standard Error, Children Processes, Screenshots, Open Handles, Loaded Modules, Window Title)
-* File metadata (File Description, Original File Name, Product Name, Comments, Company Name, File Version, Product Version, Copyright)
+* File metadata (File Description, Original File Name, Product Name, Comments, Company Name, File Version, Product Version, Copyright, PE Machine Type)
 * Digital signature validity and associated metadata (Serial, Thumbprint, Issuer, Subject)
-* File hashes (MD5, SHA1, SHA256, SHA384, SHA512)
+* File hashes (MD5, SHA1, SHA256, SHA384, SHA512, IMP, PESHA1, PE256)
 * Fuzzy file hash (ssdeep)
 * Similar files* (available on [xCyclopedia web page](https://strontic.github.io/xcyclopedia) only)
 * External References* (available on [xCyclopedia web page](https://strontic.github.io/xcyclopedia) only)
   * Examples of misuse (e.g. malicious use of legitimate executable)
   * Microsoft Documentation
+* File scan results (VirusTotal)

 ## How is this done?
 A [powershell script](/script) iterates recursively through all directories and starts any executables found.
 It then gathers a multitude of artifacts (which is slowly being improved).
 For example, it grabs the command line output, in search of helpful syntax messages.
 And if a window is visible, it will take a screenshot.